Parity conjecture for abelian surfaces: Introduction

+\begin{theorem}[=Theorem \ref{thm:paritymain}] The parity conjecture holds for principally polarised abelian~surfaces over number fields $A/K$ such that $\sha_{A/K(A[2])}$ has finite 2-, 3- and 5-primary part~that~are \begin{itemize}[leftmargin=*] \item Jacobians of semistable genus 2 curves with good ordinary reduction at primes above 2, or \item semistable, and not isomorphic to the Jacobian of a genus 2 curve. \end{itemize} \end{theorem} We note that the hypothesis at primes above $2$ requires the underlying curve, and not merely the Jacobian itself, to have good reduction.
+By a curve with ``ordinary'' reduction we mean one whose Jacobian has ordinary reduction.

+There is a range of results on the parity conjecture in the context of elliptic curves, but the progress for higher dimensional abelian varieties has been rather limited.
+Previous results only apply to sparse families, e.g. \cite{CFKS} requires the abelian variety to admit a suitable $K$-rational isogeny of degree $p^{\dim A}$, and \cite{AdamParity} addresses Jacobians of hyperelliptic curves that have been base-changed from a subfield of index 2.

+The proof of the above theorem has two main ingredients.
+The first is the following reduction step that applies to abelian varieties of arbitrary dimension.
+Its proof is based on the method of regulator constants of \cite{tamroot, squarity} and will be explained in Appendix B.

+\begin{theorem} Let $F/K$ be a Galois extension of number fields with Galois group $G$.
+Let $A/K$ be a semistable principally polarised abelian variety such that $\sha_{A/F}$ is finite.
+If the parity conjecture holds for $A/F^H$ for all 2-groups $H\le G$, then it holds for $A/K$. \end{theorem}

-This conjecture currently appears to be completely out of reach.
-Indeed, it would give an elementary criterion for predicting the existence of points of infinite order, something that seems to be impossibly difficult already for elliptic curves.
+The second ingredient is a proof of Theorem \ref{thm:introparitymain} under the assumption that the degree of the field extension generated by $A[2]$ is a power of 2.
+More precisely, we establish the ``2-parity conjecture'' in this case.
+Without some assumption on the Tate--Shafarevich group the parity conjecture currently appears to be completely out of reach --- indeed, it would give an elementary criterion for predicting the existence of points of infinite order, something that seems to be impossibly difficult already for elliptic curves.
 However, the version for Selmer groups is more tractable.
 We will write $\rk_p(A/K)$ for the $p^\infty$-Selmer rank of $A$, that is $\rk_p (A/K)\!=\!\rk(A/K)+\delta_p$, where $\delta_p$ is the multiplicity of $\Q_p/\Z_p$ in the decomposition $\sha_{A/K}[p^\infty]\simeq (\Q_p/\Z_p)^{\delta_p} \times$(finite) and is conjecturally always 0.